The Mothering Arts

 Nurturing Community in the Postpartum Year

-I believe that when a mother feels acknowledged, resourced and a sense of belonging, her health and well-being can truly flourish.
+I believe that when a mother feels acknowledged, resourced and a sense of belonging, her health and well-being is protected and expanded.

 I don't just believe it, I know it.

 After nearly 20 years of working with families, I have learned that a strong sense of community is essential for healing, bonding and belonging in the postpartum year.

 ...and that’s what our Facilitator Course can help you do.

 Taking this course will equip you with the practical tools you need to start and nurture a postpartum community group in your neighborhood.